Innocence (opera): Roles

 Each character sings in their native language (Finnish, Czech, French, Romanian, Swedish, German, Spanish, or Greek), with communication between characters occurring in English.
 The role of Markéta, specified merely as a "folk singer" in the score, includes Finnish cow-herding calls and improvised cadenzas.
-The role was created for and in collaboration with Vilma Jää, a Finno-Ugric folk singer and researcher of herding songs who, as of 2024, has sung the role in all productions to date.
+The role was created for and in collaboration with Vilma Jää, a Finno-Ugric folk singer and researcher of herding songs who sang the role in many of the early productions.